AngleProtocol/angle-docs/README.md

 There is a large number of ways to build decentralized stablecoins, and we, at Angle, see the stablecoin space as a large playground where we explore ways to make a cool, sustainable and robust design.

-Angle community Discord is where we collectively organize ourselves to build the best protocol possible and help everyone understand what Angle is all about!
+Angle community Discord server is where we collectively organize ourselves to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!

 ## Other Resources